Tyrrrz/Onova/Readme.md

 #### `ZipPackageExtractor`

-This implementation treats packages as zip archives.
+This implementation extracts files from zip-archived packages.

 #### `NugetPackageExtractor`

-This implementation treats packages as zip archives with NuGet structure.
-Files are extracted from the specified root directory.
+This implementation extracts files from NuGet packages, from the specified root directory.

 ## Usage